Highlands College, Jersey

 Highlands College (Jèrriais: Lé Collège d's Hautes Tèrres) is a further and higher college in Jersey in the Channel Islands.
 It has 860 full-time and over 4,000 part-time and adult students.
 Highlands is a Partner College of the University of Plymouth (The University of Plymouth Colleges network), London South Bank University and the University of Sussex.
-The Principal from September 2019 is Joanne Terry-Marchant, following the successful 5 year tenure of Steve Lewis.
+The principal since September 2019 is Joanne Terry-Marchant, following the five-year tenure of Steve Lewis.

 History

 The College is situated on a campus in Saint Saviour on the site of a former French Jesuit training school Notre Dame de Bon Secours that was established in Jersey in 1894 on the site known as Highlands.
 The school trained sailors for the French Navy but when the Jesuits were denied permission by anti-clerical laws to continue teaching, the school was moved to Jersey from Brest.
 The Jesuit period finished after World War I and the site was purchased by another French group The Brothers of Christian Instruction from Ploërmel in Brittany who set up a missionary school.
 During the second world war Jersey was occupied by the Germans and the site from 1941 was used to house 180 occupying forces.
 It returned to its previous use in 1945.

 In the 1950s and 1960s, the States of Jersey established a College of Further Education in a number of different buildings in Saint Helier, the capital of Jersey.
 The college taught mainly craft skills such as construction, catering, motor vehicle and secretarial courses.
 In 1970 the demand for missionaries had fallen away and the Brothers of Christian Instruction sold the Highlands site to the States of Jersey.
 In 1972 the States established Highlands College and over a period moved all further education to the campus that was also occupied by the Education Department.
 Extensive rebuilding has taken place on the campus to create excellent facilities in a wide range of vocational disciplines.
 This work was undertaken by the States of Jersey Public Works Department over a period of years under the charge of Architect Michael Dodds.
 There are plans to build a new campus fit for 21st century study, starting with a feasibility study in 2020.